 The Scope Negotiation Discussion

 This discussion may not need to occur immediately.
-It all depends on how urgent the scope change is, how much time is left in the Sprint and how many Stories are not started yet.
+Urgent scope changes, how much time remains in the Sprint and how many Stories are not started yet.
 If the scope change causes a modification to the Sprint Goal, any subsequent discussions will have to include the Stakeholders.

 These 5 discussions may not happen every day, but a Scrum Team, on their continuing journey to becoming Well-Formed, will engage in them frequently.

 Looking for ways to get more out of your Daily Scrum?
 We’ve got training for that.